-- 4.1 The above group have applied for a Community Asset Transfer for the Workshops at Orchardbank House, Forfar (UPRN: 5080/001 Workshop only).
-The group wish to take a long term lease for 25 years of this asset.
-The group's application was confirmed as a valid in line with the legislation on 15 February 2018 and must accordingly be determined by 15 August 2018.
+- 4.1 The above group have applied for a Community Asset Transfer for the former Access Office, 81 High Street, Monifieth, Angus, DD5 4NR (UPRN: 7864 unit 001) The group wish to take a lease for 3-5 years of this asset.
+The group's application was confirmed as a valid in line with the legislation on 7 May 2018.
 The application has been subject to public notices and has been assessed in line with the national guidance and the Council's assessment process. - 4.2 No objections were received from members of the public or other groups regarding this application. - 4.3 A summary of the application and the applicant's proposals for the asset they are seeking to take on through CAT is attached as Appendix 1.
-The content of the Appendix is taken from the group's CAT Application.
-Broadly the group propose to use the property to further their aims as a community group providing friendship and skills development for members.
-Part of the benefit of this application is that the group will upgrade the workshops.
-There is much to commend in the aims and objectives of this community group and their plans for this unused asset. - 4.4 The application has been assessed by the CAT Officer Group using the Council's agreed assessment model.
+Broadly the group are actively seeking and are in urgent need of spacious accommodation that conforms to modern standards and norms (disabled access, toilet facilities) which will enable MLHS efficiently to continue to pursue the multi-dimensional activities relating to the history of Monifieth. - 4.4 The application has been assessed by the CAT Officer Group using the Council's agreed assessment model.
 The application scored as follows:-

-Community Benefit (score out of 90) 47.3
+Community Benefit (score out of 90) 51.2

-Financial Assessment (score out of 52) 27.5
+Financial Assessment (score out of 52) 27.16

-Overall Assessment / Best Value Conclusion Likely to represent best value
+Overall Assessment/ Best Value Conclusion Likely to represent best value

 - 4.5 Based on the above assessment the CAT Officer Group's recommendation is to approve the CAT application but in line with Report 105/18 it is for members of the Committee to make the final determination on whether the application is approved or rejected.
 In considering their position members are reminded that the Act requires public authorities to agree requests unless there are reasonable grounds for refusal.
-Applicants can also appeal the Council's decision. - 4.6 Specific points to note in this application and its assessment include:- - The application is for part of a site in the Council's ownership and is adjacent to Orchardbank House a Category B listed building.
-Approving the CAT may make it more difficult to dispose of Orchardbank House but this building has been available and marketed for some time now without any significant interest.
-Rights of Access to the remainder of the site will be part of the terms and conditions of the CAT lease should members approve it. - Forfar Men's Shed already have a short term lease on lock ups at Lochside Road in Forfar.
-Approval of the CAT application for the Orchardbank workshops may free up this other facility for rent depending on what the Group want to do.
+Applicants can also appeal the Council's decision. - 4.6 Specific points to note in this application and its assessment include:-